-Marie Jamora is an award-winning director, editor, and producer from Manila, Philippines.
+Marie Jamora is an award-winning director from Manila, Philippines.
 She is is best known for her feature film, What Isn't There (Ang Nawawala), which premiered internationally at the Slamdance Film Festival; won the “Audience Choice Award” and “Best Original Score” at the Cinemalaya Film Festival; and was nominated for 5 Gawad Urian Philippine Critics Awards.

-Marie is currently based between LA and Manila.
-She works as the Segment Producer and Offline Editor for the hit LEGO® web series, The Build Zone, and is currently in production on a feature length documentary, fiscally sponsored by the San Francisco Film Society.
+Marie works as the Segment Producer and Offline Editor for the hit LEGO® web series, The Build Zone, and is currently in production on a feature length documentary, fiscally sponsored by the San Francisco Film Society.
 In 2015, she was the Editor and Post-Production Supervisor for the Showtime documentary, The Death of Superman Lives; What Happened?
 Her last short film, Isobel, won Honorable Mention at the 2015 Slamdance Film Festival’s Digital Bolex Competition.

 Marie began her filmmaking career in Manila as a music video director.
-With over 45 music videos to her name, Marie has garnered 8 wins and over 30 nominations from every major music institution in the Philippines, including MTV Pilipinas and the Awit Awards.
+With over 45 music videos to her name, Marie has garnered 8 wins and over 30 nominations from every music institution in the Philippines, including MTV.
 She has directed various commercials for some of the world’s biggest brands including Coca-Cola, Colgate, and Gillette.
-Marie was the showrunner for the first season of Project Runway Philippines, leading it to be nominated in the 14th Asian Television Awards for “Best Adaptation.”
-She has also directed and written for Eat Bulaga, the Philippines’ longest running variety show.Read More
+Marie was the showrunner for the first season of Project Runway Philippines, leading it to win Honorable Mention in the 14th Asian Television Awards for “Best Adaptation.”
+She has also written and directed for Eat Bulaga, the Philippines’ longest running variety show.Read More